 When: 1-2 hours before.
 If you don’t have that time, make a smoothie.
 Enjoy half of it 30minutes before the gym and the other half afterward.

-- Smoothie: 1/2 cup almond milk, 1/2 cup berries, 1 tbsp hemp protein powder
+Smoothie: 1/2 cup almond milk, 1/2 cup berries, 1 tablespoon hemp protein powder

-- 1 slice of whole grain toast with 1 tbsp almond butter and 1/2 banana, sprinkling chia seeds on it would be good too!
+1 slice of whole grain toast with 1 tablespoon almond butter and 1/2 banana, sprinkling chia seeds on it would be good too!

 Your body is like a sponge after a workout, ready to soak up any, and all nutrients that come it’s way.
 We want to make sure then, that the snack you have afterward is full of high quality ingredients.
 A snack with a combination of fats, proteins, and carbohydrates will hit the spot!